 General Guidelines for Managing Cataracts

 Wear the glasses or contact lenses you have been prescribed.
 Or, you can try reading with a magnifying glass.
-Also, wearing UVA and UVB blocking sunglasses can help reduce glare and bright sunlight that affects people with cataracts.
+Also, wearing ultraviolet (UV)A- and UVB-blocking sunglasses can help reduce glare and bright sunlight that affects people with cataracts.